paracamplus/ilp9/NanoProjects/tp6.md

-Final projects to be presented on March 26
+Course 4 lab session (2 hours + group work)
 ===========================================

 The projects focus on the compiler (you may safely ignore the interpreter) or on the interpreter (you may then safely ignore the compiler) in order to add new features to the ILP9 language.
-This implies to extend the grammar, the parser, the compiler (for projects 1-6) or the interpreter (for projects 7-8) and their respective runtime library.
+This implies to extend the grammar, the parser, the compiler (for projects 2-7) or the interpreter (for projects 8) and their respective runtime library.

 Projects